communitypoweredbydlot/community-website/content/en/TermsAndConditions.md

 ### TERMS AND CONDITIONS

 #### General terms
-Asociatia Community powered by DLOT is a non-governmental, apolitical and non-profit Organization which is subject to Romanian legislation, applicable to this type of legal person.
+Asociatia Community powered by DLOT is a non-governmental, apolitical and non-profit Organization which is subject to Romanian legislation, applicable to this type of legal persona.

 #### PURPOSE AND OBJECTIVES
-The purpose of the Organization is to carry out educational actions to create awareness, regarding the environment, especially in rural areas.
-The actions include, but are not limited to presentations, information campaigns and events on topics related to environmental protection, selective waste collection and recycling, the benefits of spending time in nature.

 ASOCIATIA COMMUNITY POWERED BY DLOT aims to inform citizens about the impact that lifestyle has on the environment and to encourage actions to protect nature and improve the physical and mental health of any person, through recreation in nature and outdoor sports activities.

 Among the activities it will carry out are, but are not limited to:
 * consulting in environmental issues;